-Connecting Content, Belief and Action
+Connecting Content, Belief, and Action

-Teaching with the 2013-2014 Book-in-Common, This I Believe
+Teaching with the 2014-2015 Book-in-Common, This I Believe

-We often focus our teaching on sharing content with students.
-Would you like your students to think deeply about the fundamental and powerful concepts that frame your discipline as well?
-This workshop will demonstrate how use of the Book-in-Common, This I Believe, can engage students in reflection, integration and application around complex problems and concepts relevant to their everyday lives and to your course content.
+Teaching content is sometimes all we feel we do with our students.
+Would you like your students to think deeply about the fundamental and powerful concepts that frame your discipline?
+This workshop will demonstrate how use of the Book-in-Common, This I Believe, can engage students in experience, reflection, integration, and application around complex problems relevant to their everyday lives and to your course content.

-By the end of this session, participants will:
+By the end of this session, you will:

-- Learn about approaches that other faculty have used to generate meaningful dialogue and student engagement with “This I Believe” essays; and
+- Learn about approaches that faculty have used to generate meaningful dialogue and student engagement with “This I Believe” essays; and

 Nisha Gupta, Ph.D., is the i2a specialist for culminating experiences.
-Prior to this position she was the associate director for professional development programs of the Graduate School at Syracuse University.
-She comes to Ideas to Action with a background in curricular design, teaching and learning and Women and Gender studies.
+Prior to this position, she was the associate director for professional development programs of the Graduate School at Syracuse University.
+She comes to Ideas to Action with a background in curricular design, teaching and learning, and Women and Gender studies.

 Katie Partin, Ph.D., is the coordinator for the Office of First Year Initiatives and a member of the i2a Collaborative Learning Community.
 Katie earned her master’s and doctoral degrees in College Student Personnel from the University of Louisville.
 Her dissertation focuses on the experience of transfer students and specialty services.